jdjakub/papers/convivial-2020/acm-style/manuscript-acm.md

 If the core Web platform (particularly JavaScript) is meant *for* supporting "web apps", and this is indeed how it is used, then it seems it has not yet fully absorbed the functionality common to this usage.
 At present, this is simply a surprise, or a puzzle, and it might simply be a matter of time before it catches up.

 Nevertheless, I wanted to explicitly highlight the obstacles one is likely to meet when starting from this platform.
-They include not only those specific to the Web, but also issues that occur far more widely (e.g. monopoly ontologies.)
+They include not only those specific to the Web, but also issues that occur far more widely (e.g. monopoly ontologies).
 I showed how, in the short-term, we can overcome these with solutions intended to be domain-appropriate to their use (within the syntactic limits of JavaScript).

 ## What next?
 \OROM{}/SVG more or less realises my desired substrate for implementing \OROM{}.
 However, there is one major area I failed to make domain-appropriate.
 Despite representing the "data" parts of the system as I wanted, the *computational* parts of \OROM{} were just transplanted into the text boxes as source code.
 I will reiterate that this is *sometimes* suitable, but not always, and it would be worth exploring alternative ways to express some of it in the substrate I have.
 Having JavaScript code that the user can modify also seems to mess up the browser's debugger when stepping through it.